Failure to communicate? ∙

 This ability transferred to the apostles who had been with Him.

-Acts 4:13 Now as they observed the confidence of Peter and John, and understood that they were uneducated and untrained men, they were marveling, and began to recognize them as having been with Jesus.
+Acts 4:13 Now, as they observed the confidence of Peter and John and understood that they were uneducated and untrained men, they marveled and began to recognize them as having been with Jesus.

-The same Holy Spirit is with us to empower our teaching and communicate to each individual.
+The same Holy Spirit is with us to empower our teaching and communicate to others.

-Understanding Scripture is not an intellectual matter but a spiritual and moral problem.
-No matter how great the intellect, or advanced one’s education, without the Father’s enablement, we are inadequate.
+Understanding Scripture is not an intellectual matter but a spiritual and moral issue.
+No matter how great the intellect or advanced one’s education, we are inadequate without the Father’s enablement.

 1 Corinthians 2:7-8, 14

-8 the wisdom which none of the rulers of this age has understood; for if they had understood it, they would not have crucified the Lord of glory;
+8 But the rulers of this world have not understood it; if they had, they would not have crucified the Lord of glory.

 Matthew 23:23 Do not neglect the more important things.